 - Notifications made by November 30, 2018

 - Program dates are May 20 to July 26, 2019

 - Students will present their research during a poster session in July 2019

-- Students submit final report to ND Energy in August
+- Students will submit a final report to ND Energy in August 2019

-Students will submit an online application with the following information:
+Students submitting an online application will include the following information:

 The AUC is the world’s largest consortium of African American private institutions of higher education, designed to channel intellectual resources to the advancement of minority, economically disadvantaged, and under-served communities.
 Members of the consortium are Clark Atlanta University, Morehouse College, and Spelman College.